ivolzkm/Ivo_Ricardo/README.md

 * 🏥 **Introduction to Health Informatics:** Discovering the universe of data and systems in the context of healthcare.
 * 🧪 **General and Physical Chemistry:** Understanding the chemical basis of biological processes.

-Additionally, I'm independently exploring:
-* [Mention any technology, tool, or concept you're starting to study on your own, if any.
-E.g., Advanced Git/GitHub, introduction to Machine Learning, etc.]

----

 ## 🛠️ Skills and Technologies (Under Development)